Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 __CollectGameEventCallbacks(MyNamespace.Events)

-instead only looks for event hooks that are inside of your Events
+only looks for event hooks that are inside of your Events

 ClearGameEventCallbacks()